 A stainless steel screwed caseback holds a flat sapphire crystal in place on the back, offering a nice view of the beautifully finished manufacture movement.
 The is a nearly invisible laser inscribed Grand Seiko icon embedded in the rear sapphire glass.

 The bracelet, which is reminiscent of a Rolex bracelet, is stainless steel with a tri-fold clasp and push-button release.
 Again, like the case, the finishing, particularly the polishing, is just superb.
-Each individual link is hand polished on the ends and satin-brushed on the top on bottom.
+Each individual link is hand polished on the ends and satin-brushed on the top and bottom.

 The careful angling of the bracelet links, as well as the caseback, results in a very comfortable wearing experience.
 The bracelet is 19 mm wide at the lugs and tapers down to 18 mm at the buckle.